william-schlegel/fitlink/README.md

 # VideoAch - Coaching Platform

-A modern Next.js 15 application with TypeScript, Tailwind CSS, Drizzle ORM, and tRPC for type-safe APIs.
+A modern Next.js 15 application with TypeScript, Tailwind CSS, Drizzle ORM, tRPC for type-safe APIs, and next-intl for internationalization.

 ## Technology Stack